elastic/Example-Watches/unexpected_account_activity/README.md

 The following watch metadata parameters influence behaviour:

-* window_period - The period N (hrs) over which which the list of total known systems should be collected.
-Defaults to 24hrs.
+* window_period - The period N (mins) within which an account should be created and subsequently deleted.
-* last_period - The period X (mins) in which all hosts should respond with a log message.
 Defaults to 5 mins.